 Climate Change and Conflict: Prevention, Foresight, Resilience and Adaptation of Populations at Risk

-Drawing on their engagement in regions affected by climate change and conflict around the world, representatives from the European Union, the International Committee of the Red Cross and the Potsdam Institute for Climate Impact Research will explore how to reconcile prevention, foresight and mitigation with effective engagement to address current and future humanitarian consequences of climate change at this panel discussion.
-The discussion will encompass science-informed and data-driven preventive measures, adaptation and mitigation strategies to enhance resilience, and humanitarian response to support those affected by climate change and conflict.
+Drawing on their engagement in regions affected by climate change and conflict around the world, representatives from the European Union, the International Committee of the Red Cross and the Potsdam Institute for Climate Impact Research explored how to reconcile prevention, foresight and mitigation with effective engagement to address current and future humanitarian consequences of climate change at this panel discussion.
+The discussion encompassed science-informed and data-driven preventive measures, adaptation and mitigation strategies to enhance resilience, and humanitarian response to support those affected by climate change and conflict.

-By showing how to engage on the climate-fragility nexus, this event will prepare the ground for "Climate, Peace and Stability: Weathering Risk Through COP and Beyond", the German Pavilion side event that will bring together many high-level officials from around the world to build multilateral momentum for advancing sustainable peace and stability later in the afternoon.
+By showing how to engage on the climate-fragility nexus, this event prepared the ground for "Climate, Peace and Stability: Weathering Risk Through COP and Beyond", the German Pavilion side event that brought together many high-level officials from around the world to build multilateral momentum for advancing sustainable peace and stability later in the afternoon.

 - Marta Foresti, Director, Overseas Development Institute